JCox06/VoteMod/README.md

 - To list all the currently ongoing votes, type the command: /votemod list
 - Other commands are available to clear all votes and cancel a current vote
 - If a vote expires or is cancelled by an administrator, then the player will be added to an immune List where they cannot be voted for a certain amount of time.

-## Issues and Bugs
-- Multiple Language support is currently half working.
-Some of the keys have been put in the wrong place making for a buggy language system when not using English.
-- If the user has installed Vault but not a permission plugin that can respond to offline player checking then the asyncronouse thread responsible for obtaining the UUID of the player and sending the request to vault will hang.
-This will result in the Vote not being added.

 ## Disclaimer and info
 This is a small project that I hope to work on.
 I'm going to be honest, although the plugin works I'm not too confident on the quality of my code, in fact not at all!